All Episodes

 My wife had these cards with pictures on it with oranges, scissors, everyday objects.

-How long did it take you to get back the cognitive function that you have now?
+How long did it take you to get back to cognitive function that you have now?

-But then uh again, I took physical therapy, my wife uh uh my wife was so um uh helped me out so much with my family.
+My wife was so helped me out so much with my family.

-You know, you what you're describing is I look, I don't know the rehab uh protocols that that they adopted with John Fetterman, but it's it's obvious he has significant cognitive issues.
+You know, what you're describing is, look, I don't know the rehab protocols that they adopted with John Fetterman, but it's obvious he has significant cognitive issues.

-And on a on a human note, I don't wish that on anybody.
+And on a human note, I don't wish that on anybody.

 What you're describing sounds pretty scary to me.